opulencephp/docs/view-basics.md

 ```

 <h2 id="extending-the-compiler">Extending the Compiler</h2>
-Let's pretend that there's some unique feature or syntax you want to implement in your template that cannot currently be compiled with RDev's `Compiler`.
+Let's pretend that there's some unique feature or syntax you want to implement in your template that cannot currently be compiled with Opulence's `Compiler`.
 Using `Compiler::registerSubCompiler()`, you can compile the syntax in your template to the desired output.
-RDev itself uses `registerSubCompiler()` to compile statements, PHP, and tags in templates.
+Opulence itself uses `registerSubCompiler()` to compile statements, PHP, and tags in templates.

 Let's take a look at what should be passed into `registerSubCompiler()`:

-  1. `RDev\Views\Compilers\SubCompilers\ISubCompiler $subCompiler`
+  1. `Opulence\Views\Compilers\SubCompilers\ISubCompiler $subCompiler`
   2. `int|null $priority`
     * If your sub-compiler needs to be executed before other compilers, simply pass in an integer to prioritize the sub-compiler (1 is the highest)
     * If you do not specify a priority, then the compiler will be executed after the prioritized sub-compilers in the order it was added